xen-project/xen/docs/misc/xen-command-line.markdown

   (the dummy module) will be applied.
 It's also used when XSM is compiled out.
 * `flask`: this is the policy based access control.
 To choose this, the separated option in kconfig must also be enabled.
+* `silo`: this will deny any unmediated communication channels between unprivileged VMs.
+To choose this, the separated option in kconfig must also be enabled.

 ### flask
 > `= permissive | enforcing | late | disabled`